dailymuse/mithril-coat/README.md

 ```

 #### ctrl.autoredraw(cb, opts)
-Redraws a view using mithrils `startComputation()` and `endComputation` in a try, finally block as recomended by mithril.
+Redraws a view using mithrils `startComputation()` and `endComputation` in a try, finally block as recommended by mithril.
 Calls the callback and passes opts as an argument to the callback.

 ```
     // inside some function in a controller